james19hadley/LanguagePack-Diktor/README.md

     <li>Top control row with arrows and quick layout switch inside alphabet mode</li>
     <li>“?” key left of space with rich popups; curated symbol popups on letters</li>
     <li>Stable control labels; arrows repeat on long press</li>
+	<li>Btw you can change language by swiping on the space bar sideways</li>
 </ul>

 ---